36 Hours to Kill: Reception

 Clarke Wales of the Detroit Free Press wrote: "This picture is no different from and no better or worse than the general run of films made for double bills."

 Edward E. Gloss of the Akron Beacon Journal wrote: "Excitement is reasonably well sustained and the picture throughout avoids trying to maintain the heavy menace which marked the earlier entries in G-man celluloid."

+Lionel Collier, for the British magazine, Picturegoer, described the film as a "conventional G-man melodrama which lacks pace, but has good romantic interest and quite an exciting gun-play climax."
+He regarded the performances positively and wrote, "Brian Donlevy gives a sound enough performance … Douglas Fowley is very good as the elusive crook and Gloria Stuart manages to make Ann a sympathetic character."